EmbeddedIntelligenceTeam/Embedded-Image-Processing-Homeworks/HW5/README.md

 The processed audio is passed to `ks_mfcc_extract_features`.

 Two windows of 1024 samples are processed to generate 26 MFCC features (13 per window), matching the model's input shape.

+#### Inference:

+Features are copied into the TFLite input tensor using `memcpy`.

+`LIB_MODEL_Run(&output)` is called to perform the forward pass.

+#### Data Synchronization:

+The MCU transmits both the normalized audio data and the final inference results (10-class Softmax output) to the PC for real-time validation.